 For a more comprehensive list, visit the Occupational Safety and Health Act’s OSHA Education Center.

-The FLSA establishes minimum wage, overtime pay, recordkeeping, and youth employment standards for minors in the workplace and requires at least the federal minimum wage, $7.25 per hour, to be paid to all covered and nonexempt employees.
+Today, it requires at least the federal minimum wage, $7.25 per hour, to be paid to all covered and nonexempt employees.
+Some occupations, such as babysitting, do not require a specific minimum wage.
 Additionally, overtime pay at a rate of not less than one and one-half times the regular rate of pay is required for all hours worked over 40 in a workweek.
-Some occupations, such as babysitting, do not require a specific minimum wage.

 An exception to the minimum wage requirement is the Youth Minimum Wage.
 This DOL rule permits employers to pay anyone under the age of 20 a training wage of not less than $4.25 an hour during the first 90 consecutive calendar days after initial employment, except where prohibited by state or local standards.
-The law contains certain protections for employees as well that prohibit employers from displacing any employee to hire someone at the youth minimum wage.
+The law requires you to pay full minimum wage when the employee turns 20, even if it’s within the 90-day period, and prohibits employers from displacing any employee to hire someone at the youth minimum wage.